 What to Say at 7-Eleven (Easy Japanese Phrases)

-You can get by with English, but these quick phrases make interactions smoother:
+You can get by with English, but a few quick phrases will make every interaction smoother:

 How Much Does 7-Eleven Cost in Japan? 💴